tykiww/tykiww.github.io/_posts/2017-10-05-fitting-an-arima111.md

 ![](https://tykiww.github.io/img/arima111/yos3.png)

-Everything looks great! now that we have an additive model subsetted to the recent past, we can continue with the forecasting.
+Everything looks great!
+Now that we have an additive model subsetted to the recent past, we can continue with the forecasting.

 Now let's take look at the arima model.
-You might need to install the asta package.
-The asta package was created by a professor from the University of Pittsburg, and information on time series analysis is on his [website](http://www.stat.pitt.edu/stoffer/tsa4/index.html) The `sarima()` model links all of the past datapoints and gives us parameter estimates.
+You might need to install the `asta` package. `asta` was created by a professor from the University of Pittsburg, and information on time series analysis is on his [website](http://www.stat.pitt.edu/stoffer/tsa4/index.html) The `sarima()` model links all of the past datapoints and gives us parameter estimates.
 At first you are going to see a list of graphics that show the residual for the 1,1,1 model.
 We're going to ignore this as it has no relevance to our question.

 The output ar1, ma1, and constant are the names for phi, epsilon, and mu.
 This information tells us the parameter estimate mu, and the standard errors.